Updated: August 2014

 President Gloria Arroyo announced an intensified campaign against the rebels in 2007, with the goal of destroying the group by 2010.

-The United States is the largest recent supplier of arms to the Philippines.
-Other suppliers include Singapore, Thailand, Turkey, Australia, Taiwan, Israel and others.
+The United States is the largest supplier of arms to the Philippines.
+Other suppliers between 2008 and 2013 included Germany, Italy, South Korea, Poland and Turkey.

-The communist rebels are armed with weapons, captured or illegally purchased from government forces, and there have also been reports of the Chinese government shipping arms to the NPA.
-NPA rebels also frequently attack military and security patrol bases in order to obtain arms and ammunition from these sites.
+The CPP/NPA is armed with weapons captured from security forces or illegally purchased from government officials.
+Rebels frequently attack military and security patrol bases in order to obtain arms and ammunition from these sites.
+Rebels also manufacture their own anti-tank mines and improvised explosive devices (IEDs) with readily available ammonium nitrate and potassium chlorate.

-The CPP/NPA/NDF oppose foreign ownership of Philippine’s resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be the targets for their attacks.
+The CPP/NPA/NDFP oppose foreign ownership of Philippine’s resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be the targets for their attacks.

 Gold-mining areas in Compostela have become the main funding source for the New People’s Army, according to military officials.
-However, rather than seizing and selling these resources, the NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation.”
-The army estimates that the CPP/NPA raised almost 1 billion pesos in 2008 from this process of “revolutionary taxation”, as well small-scale mining and marijuana cultivation.
+However, rather than seizing and selling these resources, the NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation,” as well through small-scale mining and marijuana cultivation.

 map: CIA Factbook